article photo YJkTQPBB2e6Vcx6f66ZwE.jpg

 The information below is intended to help the whitewater community learn about all of the access points on the newly undammed Klamath, their current status, and to understand how to be respectful visitors to this wealth of new whitewater:

 Pioneer Park West: Closed to the public.
 This access site is located just downstream of the Highway 66 bridge on river right and is currently being developed as a take-out for the Keno run.
-The concrete ramp is in place, and additional development of recreational facilities will proceed in the coming months.
-The site is currently owned by Klamath River Renewal Corporation and will be transferred to the State of Oregon or its designee.
+The concrete ramp is in place, and additional development of recreational facilities is underway, supported in part by a grant from Oregon State Marine Board.
+We expect the site to be opened to the public in mid May.
+The site is currently owned by Klamath River Renewal Corporation and we expect it will be transferred to the State of Oregon.
 While this access area is closed, boaters can access the river within the Highway 66 right-of-way.

 Moonshine Falls River Access: Closed to the public.
 The Moonshine Falls access is immediately downstream of the former J.C.
 Boyle Dam site on river right.
 This is the typical put-in for the class IV/V Big Bend Run.
 This site will be transformed into a formal river access, but the improvements, including a raft slide and stairs to the water, have not yet been constructed.
-The site is currently owned by Klamath River Renewal Corporation and it will be transferred to the State of Oregon or its designee.
+The site is currently owned by Klamath River Renewal Corporation and we anticipate it will be transferred to the State of Oregon.
+An opening date is uncertain but it could be as early as mid May.

 Spring Island: Closed to the public.
 Spring Island is the standard put-in for the Hells Corner Run and take-out for the Big Bend Run.
-This site was closed during the dam removal process and at least one locked gate currently prevents drive-in access to the site.
+This site was closed during the dam removal process and at least one locked gate maintained by RES, the contractor doing restoration work, currently prevents drive-in access to the site.
 American Whitewater is working to get the gate unlocked and the site reopened.
+It is our hope this will happen sometime in May but possibly sooner.
 The site is on federal land and managed by the Bureau of Land Management.
+As an exisiting site with no construction activities underway, this site should be immediately opened for public use.
+Those who would like to see this site opened are encouraged to politely make their case to the Klamath Falls Field Office of the Bureau of Land Management.

 Frain Ranch: Open to the public.
 Frain Ranch is an alternate put-in for the Hells Corner Run and is located immediately above Caldera Rapid on river left.
 A high-clearance vehicle is required.
 The site is open and managed by the Bureau of Land Management.